Fun Ways to Teach Newton’s Laws of Motion to Students

 How to teach Newton’s laws of motion to students

-Students in all grade levels examine forces and motion in science classes as established by Next Generation Science Standards.
-They learn vocabulary words like inertia, acceleration, velocity, and equilibrium.
-Students predict whether objects will move and when they will stop.
+Students in all grade levels will examine forces and motion in science classes as established by Next Generation Science Standards.
+ExploreLearning Gizmos help students learn vocabulary words like inertia, acceleration, velocity, and equilibrium.
+Using the simulations, students can predict whether objects will move and when they will stop.
 They analyze the causes and effects to answer why.
-Through all of these investigations, students explore examples of Newton’s Laws Of Motion.
-What are Newton’s Laws of Motion?
+Through all of these investigations, students explore examples of Newton’s laws of motion.
+What are Newton’s laws of motion?

 Unlocking the basics: What are Newton’s laws of motion?